DenysVuika/affected/README.md

 ```

 The `name` field is the name of the task.
-The pattern field is an array of file patterns to match.
+The `patterns` field is an array of file patterns to match.
+The `separator` field is an optional separator for the files list.
 The `commands` field is an array of commands to run on the affected files.
 The `{files}` placeholder is replaced with the list of affected files.